 Once you have found out what is wanted and who is paying, start working out your shooting schedule.
-I usually type these out and give to attendants in the bridal party, to organise everybody for their photo to save time.
+I usually type these out and give to attendants in the bridal party, to organise everybody for their photo.
+This is to save time.

-I also type my schedule on small cards for my pocket while I am shooting, so I know when the next sequence is due, or when to change film.
+I also type my schedule on small cards for my pocket while I am shooting.
+This way I know when the next sequence is due, or when to change film/cards.

 Let your clients know that formal photos of the bridal party should take between one to one and a half hours.
 Any longer will drag the proceedings, and any less time will limit the number of set-ups wanted.